qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/support.rst

 There is a #qgis channel on freenode.net.
-You can also use a web interface: http://webchat.freenode.net/?channels=#qgis
+You can also use a web interface: http://webchat.freenode.net/?channels=#qgis If you missed a discussion on IRC, not a problem!
+We log all discussion, so you can easily catch up.
+Just go to http://qgis.org/irclogs.

 Another channel used to discuss QGIS development or get help is gitter.
 Follow or participate to discussion at https://gitter.im/qgis/QGIS.